jobayer977/javascript-interview-questions/docs/00 Guide/difference-between-function-scope-vs-block-scope-in-javascript/index.md

 **Block Scope :**

-variables defined inside a block are accessible outside the block.
+This scope restricts the variable that is declared inside a specific block, from access by the outside of the block.
+The let & const keyword facilitates the variables to be block scoped.

 ```javascript
 if (true) {